software-students-spring2024/1-specification-exercise-se-2pm/README.md

 + +Design and advertisement are specifically targeting college students

-- -No posting space on our products can support more practical functions of this product such as thrift shopping.
+- -No public forum to exchange information.

 - -Inventive is not necessary for this app to be active.